 Dear District and County Superintendents, District and County Business Officers, and District and County Attendance Officers:

 MANAGEMENT ADVISORY 90-01

-AVERAGE DAILY ATTENDANCE CREDIT DURING PERIODS OF EMERGENCY
+AVERAGE DAILY ATTENDANCE CREDIT DURING PERIODS

 This advisory provides instructions on how to claim average daily attendance (ADA) and instructional time credit for days on which schools are forced to close, or days when schools are open but attendance is reduced, because of emergency conditions.